 Shiseido is said to be the oldest beauty brand in the world — its history goes back over 140 years ago.
-Looking at its products today, you’d hardly believe that it first begun as Japan’s first Western-style pharmacy, before it gradually moved to cosmetic development.
-Shisedo’s success is attributed to its technological advancements, and impressive combination of art and science.
+Looking at its products today, you’d hardly believe that it started as Japan’s first Western-style pharmacy, before it gradually moved to cosmetic development.
+Shisedo’s success is attributed largely to its technological advancements, and impressive combination of art and science.
 Today, the brand’s extensive range includes makeup, skincare, fragrance and a men’s grooming line.

 5. Shu Uemura

 Named after legendary makeup artist and beauty pioneer Shu Uemura, this classic Japanese brand emphasises that beautiful makeup first has to come from beautiful skin.
 To achieve this, its skincare combines powerful phyto-ingredients and breakthrough technologies.
 Its star product is the cleansing oil.
-Created 50 years ago, it combines eight botanical oils for maximum nourishment, has a cashmere-like texture and targets different skin concerns, including excessive sebum, dullness and large pores.
-Besides the classics, Shu Uemura also puts out a regular rotation of exciting new makeup launches, like the Rouge Unlimited Burnt Orange Collection above.
+Created 50 years ago, it combines eight botanical oils for maximum nourishment, has a smooth texture and targets different skin concerns, including excessive sebum, dullness and large pores.
+Besides the classics, Shu Uemura also puts out a regular rotation of exciting new makeup collections, like the Rouge Unlimited Burnt Orange Collection above.

 7. Clé de Peau Beauté